richardsoncrowcodes/dominationchronicles.com/content/episodes/e013-a-domination-chronicles-lexicon.md

 ---
 title: "Episode 13: A Domination Chronicles Lexicon"
-description: "Steve and Peter discuss key terms used to justify the loss of Indigenous freedom and the rise of the United States as an empire."
+description: "Steve discusses key terms used to justify the loss of Indigenous freedom and the rise of the United States as an empire."
 publishDate: 2026-02-01
 image: /img/podcast/cover-art2.webp
 duration: "5:04"